Resource Library

 Warning: Beware of Scams Impersonating USponsorMe

 At USponsorMe, we assist candidates who already have a host company with the documentation required for J-1 Intern and Trainee visa applications.
-Unfortunately, scammers are impersonating USponsorMe and our founder, Sarah Papasodaro, through fraudulent communications.
+Unfortunately, scammers are impersonating USponsorMe and our founders, Sarah Papasodaro and Maxime Hilaire, through fraudulent communications.
 We want to ensure that you can recognize these scams and protect yourself.
-How the Scam Works Fraudsters may contact
+How the Scam Works

 How Much